cgrace0044/pp4_zaragoza_restaurants/README.md

 ![favourites](docs/readme_images/my_favourites.webp)

-- A link to the favourites page becomes visible within the user profile dropdown in the navigation bar.
+- A link to the favourites page becomes visible within the user profile dropdown in the navigation bar when the user is logged in.
 - This page will show any restaurant that the user has added to their favourites.
 - Clicking anywhere inside cards will bring the user to the detailed restaurant page - there the user can remove the restaurant from their favourites if they wish.